 Eligibility and Application

-Currently enrolled undergraduate, graduate, and post-graduate students in good academic and disciplinary standing
+Currently enrolled undergraduate and graduate students in good academic and disciplinary standing

 Minimum 3.0 cumulative GPA